vaginessa/ShareCollection/README.md

 # ShareCollection
 https://www.coolapk.com/apk/190689

-※ This is a Android Project
+※ This is an Android Project

 ※ It can collect the activity from system share's API, and dont need root or xposed.